ReubenLow/sep2/README.md

 ## "Name of the System" Description
-The system consist of `key components` that is the
+The system consist of `key components reflecting functionalities` that is the
   + Conveyer for Y Axis Movement
   + PrintHead/X Axis Carriage for X Axis Movement
   + Guiding Rod attached to printhead for Z Axis Movement